-- 4. As members will be aware, local government in Somerset is being re-organised and, with effect from 1 April 2023, the existing councils (Mendip DC, Sedgemoor DC, Somerset CC, Somerset West & Taunton DC and South Somerset DC) will be abolished and replaced with a single unitary authority (Somerset Council) in accordance with a Structural Change Order currently making its way through the parliamentary process.
-Elections to the new Somerset Council will take place in May 2022 and the members elected will be responsible for the current functions of the County Council until 1 April 2023. - 5.
-In preparation for the imminent election of members to Somerset Council, the monitoring officers of the existing councils have collaborated on a Code of Conduct to be adopted by Somerset County Council to apply to those elected in May 2022. - 6.
+- 4. As members will be aware, local government in Somerset is being re-organised and, with effect from 1 April 2023, the existing councils (Mendip DC, Sedgemoor DC, Somerset CC, Somerset West & Taunton DC and South Somerset DC) will be abolished and replaced with a single unitary authority (Somerset Council). - 5.
+The Monitoring Officers of the existing councils have collaborated on a Code of Conduct which was adopted by Somerset County Council in May 2022. - 6.
 The draft Code was supported by the Local Government Reorganisation Joint Committee at its meeting on 4 February, following which it was considered by the County Council's Constitution and Standards Advisory Board on 9 February.
-The Code was considered by Somerset County Council on 23 February, when it was resolved to:
+The Code was considered by Somerset County Council on 23 February, when it was resolved to: - Agree the adoption of the revised Members Code of Conduct as set out in Appendix 3 for implementation from 6 May 2022 following the elections; - Agree the that revised Code of Conduct is incorporated into the Council's Constitution from 6 May 2022; - Authorise the Monitoring Officer to develop and promote a Member Development programme to support the implementation of the revised Code of Conduct;

-- Agree the adoption of the revised Members Code of Conduct as set out in Appendix 3 for implementation from 6 May 2022 following the elections; - Agree the that revised Code of Conduct is incorporated into the Council's Constitution from 6 May 2022; - Authorise the Monitoring Officer to develop and promote a Member Development programme to support the implementation of the revised Code of Conduct; - Agree that the revised Code of Conduct is promoted with Somerset Association of Local Councils (SALC) for adoption by City, Town and Parish Councils for implementation from 6 May 2022; - Endorse the Monitoring Officer to review and make any appropriate amendments to the Council's complaints procedures for handling allegations about potential breaches of the Members Code of Conduct with reference to the LGA Guidance. - 7.
+- Agree that the revised Code of Conduct is promoted with Somerset Association of Local Councils (SALC) for adoption by City, Town and Parish Councils for implementation from 6 May 2022; - Endorse the Monitoring Officer to review and make any appropriate amendments to the Council's complaints procedures for handling allegations about potential breaches of the Members Code of Conduct with reference to the LGA Guidance. - 7.
 A copy of the report to the County Council is set out at Appendix 1 below, with a copy of the adopted Code at Appendix 2. - 8.
-From May 2022 the district councils in Somerset will continue to operate under their existing Codes.
-The monitoring officers for the existing Somerset councils collectively recommend alignment of the district council Codes with the new Somerset Council Code by September 2022 to ensure that all complaints that are received from September 2022 onwards are dealt with under the same Code and with a consistent process to enable a smoother transition to the new unitary council (see Appendix 1 paragraph 3.3.17).
+From May 2022 the district councils in Somerset have continued to operate under their existing Codes.
+The Monitoring Officers for the existing Somerset councils collectively recommend alignment of the District Council Codes with the new Somerset Council Code by September 2022 to ensure that all complaints that are received from September 2022 onwards are dealt with under the same Code and with a consistent process to enable a smoother transition to the new unitary council (see Appendix 1 paragraph 3.3.17).